Content Security Policy¶

 In the CSP security directive, please add the following entry:

-If you have enabled the RUM SDK Session Replay feature or added the compressIntakeRequests configuration during RUM initialization, please ensure to add the following worker-src entry:
+If you have enabled the RUM SDK Session Replay feature or added the compressIntakeRequests configuration in the RUM initialization configuration, please ensure to add the following worker-src entry:

-2. Install the @cloudcare/browser-worker NPM package and include it in the build assets using a build tool (refer to documentation for Webpack 4, Webpack 5, Vite, and Rollup).
+Install the @cloudcare/browser-worker NPM package and include it in your build assets using a build tool (see documentation for Webpack 4, Webpack 5, Vite, and Rollup).

 Prerequisites

-If you are using CDN Asynchronous or CDN Synchronous methods to import the RUM SDK, please add the following script-src entry:
+If you are introducing the RUM SDK using the CDN Async or CDN Sync method, please add the following script-src entry: